Amazon Kindle Kids Edition

 One of the reasons the Amazon Fire Kids Edition is my top tablet recommendation for young kids is because of the parental controls.
 You can easily set up profiles for your kids, schedule downtime, set screen time limits, educational goals, and there’s more granular controls to specify what’s allowed and what isn’t.
 Sadly, the Kindle Kids Edition’s parental controls feel half-baked by comparison.

 If you’re not too fussy about what your child reads, then the curated content Amazon serves up is probably going to be fine.
 But if you want to steer them towards quality, or away from specific topics or brands, the Kindle Kids Edition presents a problem.
 While they might be excited to read a Barbie book or a Spongebob story, it’s debatable how beneficial that will be to their development and education.
-There’s plenty of good books out there that they could be reading, and I’d like to have a little more control over what Amazon suggests and serves up.
+There’s plenty of good

-The controls that exist are accessed by entering your PIN where you can also add additional profiles and use the Kindle Kids Edition as a regular Kindle with your own library of books.
+The controls that exist are accessed by entering your PIN where you can also add additional profiles and use the Kindle Kids Edition as a regular Kindle with your own library of

 Battery life for days